-Indira Viswanathan Peterson is a leading scholar of Sanskrit and Tamil literature and Hinduism, and South Indian cultural history and performing arts, especially Karnatak music and early modern dance drama.
+Indira Peterson is a scholar of Sanskrit and Tamil literature and Hinduism, and South Indian social and cultural history and performing arts, especially Karnatak music and early modern dance drama.
 Other interests include translation, European-Indian culture contact, and comparative literature.
-Dr. Peterson has published widely on these subjects.
+Peterson has published widely on these subjects.
 She has held a number of research fellowships, including fellowships from the Guggenheim Foundation, the American Council of Learned Societies, the National Endowment for the Humanities, The American Institute for Indian Studies, the Social Science Research Council, the Alexander von Humboldt Foundation, and the Rockefeller Foundation.

-Dr. Peterson’s major publications are: Poems to Śiva: The Hymns of the Tamil Saints (1989), Design and Rhetoric in a Sanskrit Court Epic: The Kirātārjunīya of Bhāravi (2003), and Bhāravi: Arjuna and the Hunter, the first complete English translation of the Sanskrit literary epic Kirātārjunīya, in the Murty Classical Library of India, Harvard University Press (2016).
+Indira Peterson’s major publications are: Poems to Śiva: The Hymns of the Tamil Saints (1989), Design and Rhetoric in a Sanskrit Court Epic: The Kirātārjunīya of Bhāravi (2003), and Arjuna and the Hunter, the first complete English translation of the Sanskrit literary epic Kirātārjunīya, in the Murty Classical Library of India, Harvard University Press (2016).
 Other publications include: George Michell and Indira Peterson, The Great Temple at Thanjavur: A Thousand Years.
 1010 – 2010 (2010); Performing Pasts: Reinventing the Arts in modern South India, co-edited with Davesh Soneji (2008); and Tamil Geographies: Cultural Constructions of Space and Place in South India, co-edited with Martha Selby (2007).
-Dr. Peterson was the editor of Indian literature for The Norton Anthology of World Masterpieces (Expanded 6th Edition, 1995), and The Norton Anthology of World Literature (2001).
+Indira Peterson was the editor of Indian literature for The Norton Anthology of World Masterpieces (Expanded 6th Edition, 1995), and The Norton Anthology of World Literature (2002).